-On August 21st, 2012, Charlie Lee posted a proposal to add proof-of-stake to Bitcoin to the same forum.
+On August 21st, 2012, Charlie Lee posted a proposal to add proof-of-stake to Bitcoin to the Bitocin Talk forum.
 This wasn't an asset scheme, but did use the ordinal algorithm, and was implemented but never deployed.

-On October 8th, 2012, jl2012 posted a scheme to the Bitcoin Talk forum which uses decimal notation and has all the important properties of ordinals.
+On October 8th, 2012, jl2012 posted a scheme to the the same forum which uses decimal notation and has all the important properties of ordinals.
 The scheme was discussed but never implemented.

 These independent inventions of ordinals indicate in some way that ordinals were discovered, or rediscovered, and not invented.
 The ordinals are an inevitability of the mathematics of Bitcoin, stemming not from their modern documentation, but from their ancient genesis.
 They are the culmination of a sequence of events set in motion with the mining of the first block, so many years ago.